EMBRYOPSIDA Pirani & Prado

 FAGALES Engler Main Tree.

-The morphologies of flowers of some Cretaceous fossil taxa assigned somewhere in/around Fagales are substantially different from those of extant members.
+The morphologies of flowers of some Cretaceous fossil taxa assigned in or near Fagales are substantially different from those of extant members.
 Thus there are suggestions of nectary lobes between the stamens in the staminate and perfect flowers of Antiquacupula and the inner walls of the fruit loculi are glabrous; the flowers are staminate and perfect and have a floral formula of P 3 + 3; A 12, dorsifixed; nectaries +, G 3, inferior (Sims et al. 1998; Herendeen et al. 1999).
 Archaefagacea has a tricarpellate gynoecium, two ovules per carpel and sometimes three-seeded fruits.
 Unnamed fossils from Massachusetts have a character combination of flowers perfect, P 6, A 12, adnate to P, nectaries, inferior ovary with ovules mature at time of pollination, and single-seeded and very small fruits that are just possibly dehiscent (Taylor et al. 2012).
-If they belong to stem Fagales, single-seeded fruits may have evolved before wind pollination; the very small size of the seeds/fruits (<2 mm long) is consistent with the age of the fossils, ca 75 m.y. in the Campanian (Taylor et al. 2012).
+If they belong to stem Fagales, single-seeded fruits may have evolved before wind pollination; the very small size of the seeds/fruits (<2 mm long) is consistent with the age of the fossils, ca 75 m.y. in the Campanian, since flowers then tended to be small (Taylor et al. 2012).
 Taylor et al. (2012) suggested that the members of the uniseriate perianth might be connate via hairs, but note that the perianth bases are very small, in this respect being rather unlike sepals in the rosids.
-For fossils, see especially Friis et al. (2011).
+For fossils, see especially Friis et al. (2011) and Larson-Johnson (2015), the latter placing a number of fossils with fruits on a phylogenetic tree of the order (see the supplementary material for a critical evaluation of the fossil material, ages of fossils assigned to extant genera, data matrix, etc.).

 Plant-Animal Interactions.
 Lycaenidae caterpillars are quite commonly to be found on members of Fagales (see Fielder 1991).
 Phyllonorycter leaf-mining moths (members of the basal glossatan microlepidopteran Gracillariidae-Phyllocnistinae) are also especially speciose, with about half the known host records being on members of Fagales (Lopez-Vaamonde et al. 2003).
 Diversification of the moth clade seems to have occurred about 50.8-27.3 m.y.a., well after that of Fagales (see above) while the origination of the clade was some 76.3-50.3 m.y.a.
 (Lopez-Vaamonde et al. 2006).
 Larvae of both Heterobathmioidea (the adults have jaws) and Eriocraniidae, other rather basal clades in the lepidopteran tree, are also found as leaf miners on Fagales, on Nothofagaceae and on Fagaceae and Betulaceae (also Rosaceae) respectively (Shields 1988; Imada et al. 2011).